binaryphile/sales.diditbetter.com/pages/how_it_works.md

 ---
 title: How It Works
-description: A description of the workings of the DidItBetter.com Referral program
+description: A description of the workings of the DidItBetter.com Affiliate Referral Agent Program
 ---

 **DidItBetter Software solutions complement and add functionality to your Microsoft Exchange, Microsoft Outlook, Microsoft Office and mobile devices!**

-Thank you for your recommending our DidItBetter Software solutions and welcome the opportunity to work with you in introducing our innovative solutions to your clients.
-We invite you to join the DidItBetter Software Affiliate Referral team.
+Thank you for your recommending our DidItBetter.com Software solutions and welcome the opportunity to work with you in introducing our innovative solutions to your clients.
+We invite you to join the DidItBetter.com Affiliate Referral Agent team.

-Our company has been in business since 1988 and as the pioneer of Exchange public folder and Outlook folder synchronization products; we have developed and enhanced our sync solutions over the last decade to meet our customers\' changing sync needs in the workplace and on the go.
+Our company has been in business since 1988 and as the pioneer of Exchange public folder and Outlook folder synchronization products; we have developed and enhanced our sync solutions over the last decade to meet our customers' changing sync needs in the workplace and on the go.
 We offer server-side (Add2Exchange), client-side (Add2Outlook) and a hosted sync solution (hosted Exchange + hosted Add2Exchange).
 Because every company is not structured the same, our solutions were designed to